 · Large-ish (10-14)

 I will be adding more sizes soon, and I can't wait to share.

 Each piece is made in Los Angeles at a manufacturer that has met our standards for safety, fair pay, and quality production.
 Keeping it local is a priority, as it ensures fewer packing materials, lower shipping costs, and a better quality of life for everyone in the process

-Each piece is adjustable and is meant to change and adapt to you.
+All the clothing is adjustable and is meant to change and adapt to you.
 When a garment has the ability to be adjusted, you’re less likely to throw it out when your body changes.
 Since many of these pieces can be worn in more than one way, you can achieve different looks with a single piece rather than buying several different ones.
 This means spending less money, throwing out fewer things, and never worrying about fit.

-There are only two fabrics in this collection on purpose.
 Linen and cupro provide a different style and feel to each piece, both are easy on the environment, and both are easy to take a nap in.

 Linen is a fabric made from the fibers of the flax plant.
 It’s absorbent, great for warm weather, and dries faster than cotton.
 This particular linen is both durable and soft, and will only get softer over time.
 (Like me.)
 Wash on cold and lay flat to dry.